Limban Resort Tadoba logo

 Specialised for Wildlife Photography

-At its simplest: four guests instead of six, a driver trained to position the vehicle for shooting angles rather than coverage, a naturalist who understands that you do not always want to move on, and bean bags for lens stabilisation.
-The vehicle moves at your pace, stops when the light is right, and stays with a sighting for as case-by-case study.
+At its simplest: four guests instead of six, a driver trained for shooting angles rather than coverage, a guide who knows when not to move on, and bean bags for stabilisation.
+The vehicle moves at your pace, stops when the light is right, and stays with a sighting for as long as it warrants.

-For guests who want the full day: Limban can arrange a dedicated sunrise to sunset photography permit inside the reserve, the same vehicle and naturalist from first light to last, with genuine flexibility to follow animals across connected zones without the clock ending it.
-Freshly prepared meals come with you into the forest.
-The permit requires advance planning and a separate application to the forest department.
-We handle that entirely.
+For guests who want the full day: Limban can arrange a dedicated sunrise-to-sunset photography permit inside the reserve, with the same vehicle and guide throughout, and genuine flexibility to follow animals across connected zones.

-For photography groups and multi-day workshops: Tadoba is an exceptional base for a retreat built around wildlife photography.
-If you are a workshop leader or group organiser planning something at that scale, write to us directly.
+For photography groups and multi-day workshops: Tadoba is an exceptional base for a wildlife photography retreat.
+If you're organising something at that scale, write to us directly.

 Duration4 hours (full / multi-day optional)